Blendify/blender-manual/blender_docs/manual/render/blender_render/optimizations/performance.rst

   having been generated *once,* can be re-used as many times as necessary over as many frames as necessary.
 - Both shadows and highlights can be captured separately from the objects that are being illuminated or shadowed, such that the intensity, color, and depth of the effect can be adjusted later without re-rendering.
-- Start by using lights that do not cast shadows.
-(Shadow calculations are big time-killers.)
-Then, use "shadow-only" lights (which cast shadows, but do not cast light) to create shadows *only* where you judge that they are actually necessary.
-  (It is very often the case that only a few of the shadows which could exist in the scene actually matter, and that the rest of them simply will not be noticed.)
+- Start by using lights that do not cast shadows (shadow calculations are big time-killers).
+Then, use "shadow-only" lights (which cast shadows, but do not cast light) to create shadows *only* where you judge that they are actually necessary (it is very often the case that only a few of the shadows which could exist in the scene actually matter, and that the rest of them simply will not be noticed).
 - Tricky lighting situations can be avoided by handling the objects separately, then combining the individually-rendered clips and "tweaking" the result.

 This is a very familiar idea.
 Modern sound recordings, for example, always use a "multi-track" approach.
 Individual components of the song are captured separately and in isolation, then the components are "mixed" together.
-The "final mix" then goes through additional processing stages, called *mastering*, to produce the finished product(s).
-(In fact, the features and design of modern sound-processing software are directly comparable to that of Blender's node-based compositor.)
+The "final mix" then goes through additional processing stages, called *mastering*, to produce the finished product(s) (in fact, the features and design of modern sound-processing software are directly comparable to that of Blender's node-based compositor).

 There are compelling advantages to this approach:

 - If something is "not quite right," you do not necessarily have to start over from scratch.
 - In practice, the deadline-killer is *re-* rendering, which ordinarily must be done (in its entirety) just because "'one little thing' about the shot is wrong."
-Compositing helps to avoid this, because (ideally...) only the specific parts that are found to be in error must be repeated.
-(Or, maybe, the error can be blocked out with a "garbage matte" and a corrected version can be inserted in its place.
+Compositing helps to avoid this, because (ideally...) only the specific parts that are found to be in error must be repeated (or, maybe, the error can be blocked out with a "garbage matte" and a corrected version can be inserted in its place).
 - Sometimes you might find that it is *almost* what you wanted, but now you would like to *add* this and maybe *take away* that."
 A compositing-based approach enables you to do just that, and furthermore, to do so *non-destructively.* In other words, having generated the "addition" (or the "mask")